wishabi/github-actions/README.md

 ## Contributing

 Please make sure to run `npm run prepare` before committing your files!
 You should probably add this to `.git/hooks/pre-commit`.

+After creating a new minor patch version (ie `v0.x`), remember to update the major version tag to point to the latest patch.